vishalwork08/nameservers/README.md

 ```
 docker-compose up
 ```
-Wait for few seconds, until you notice React app shows started in the terminal.
+Wait for a few seconds, until you notice React app shows started in the terminal.
 Now check the frontend at http://localhost:3000/

 _Note: